-Petaluma, California is a moderately-sized city with a population of 59,757 inhabitants.
+Petaluma is a mid-sized city located in the state of California.
+The city has a population of 59,757 people.
 In Petaluma, there are 4,155 people per square mile, which is well above the national population density average.
 The majority of Petaluma residents report their race to be White; this is followed by Asian and Black.
 Petaluma has a high percentage of people who are married with children when compared to the rest of the country.
 In total, more than 76% of the population is classified as married and 55% have kids.

 |Workers who bicycle||0.6%||1.1%||0.6%|